The project

 Overview of our measures

 The LIFE IP GrassBirdHabitats aims to improve the conservation status of grassland breeding birds along the East Atlantic Flyway.
 The project comprises measures to increase reproduction rates in Germany and the Netherlands, and to improve the birds' return rates from their wintering grounds in West Africa.
-Within the project area, habitats for grassland breeding birds will be optimised.

-This optimisation is done through a bundle of measures, including raising water levels, low-intensity farmland management, keeping the landscape open, as well as predation management in the Netherlands and Germany.
+Within the project areas, habitats for grassland breeding birds will be optimised.
+This optimisation is done through a bundle of measures, including raising water levels, low-intensity grassland management, keeping the landscape open, as well as predation management, in the Netherlands and Germany.

 At NLWKN, this project employs six site managers who coordinate measures in Lower Saxony.
 In the Netherlands, the project partners of Collectief Súdwestkust, Bond Friese VogelWachten and the Province of Fryslân also employ site managers.